Jonah Heim Player Props: Rangers vs. Orioles

-On Friday, Jonah Heim (.190 on-base percentage in past 10 games, 141 points below season-long percentage) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 7:05 PM ET.
+On Saturday, Jonah Heim (.150 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the Pirates.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Pirates.

 Jonah Heim Game Info & Props vs. the Orioles